Definition'''Maternal mortality''' is a general term referring to the death of a woman during pregnancy or within a year of the end of pregnancy.

 DenominatorTotal number of live births per year

-Data Interpretation IssuesThe World Health Organization defines maternal death as the death of a woman while pregnant or within 42 days of termination of pregnancy, from a pregnancy-related cause.
-The CDC Perinatal Mortality Surveillance System and the state of Utah include pregnancy-related deaths during pregnancy and up to 365 days after the end of a pregnancy.
+Data Interpretation IssuesThe CDC Pregnancy Mortality Surveillance System and the data presented here include pregnancy-related deaths during pregnancy and up to 365 days after the end of a pregnancy.

-Why Is This Important?Approximately 700 women die each year in the United States as a result of pregnancy or delivery complications (CDC).
-The death of a woman during pregnancy, during or after delivery is a tragedy for her family and for society as a whole.
+Why Is This Important?Approximately 700 women die each year in the United States as a result of pregnancy or delivery complications.
+The death of a woman during pregnancy, delivery, or after delivery is a tragedy for her family and for society as a whole (CDC).

-Surveillance of maternal mortality identifies ways to improve the health, health behaviors, and health care of women before, during, and after pregnancy.
+Surveillance of maternal mortality identifies ways to improve one's health, health behaviors, and health care before, during, and after pregnancy.
 Surveillance also identifies gaps in the health care system, social services, health care access, and the quality of prenatal and postnatal care.

 Healthy People Objective MICH-5:Reduce the rate of maternal mortality